-- i.
+- vii.
 Analysis of Literature Review

-- ii.
+- viii.
 Problem Statement and proposed solution

-- iii.
+- ix.
 System Process flow Diagram

-- iv.
+- x.
 Presentation Quality

-- v.
+- xi.
 Contribution as a team member and Punctuality

-- vi.
+- xii.
 Project Documentation

 Guidelines for Assessment of Semester Reviews:

 - The write-up should be prepared as per the guidelines given by the department. - The design and the development of the product shall be assessed through a presentation and demonstration of the working model by the student team to a panel of Internal Examiners.